So you wanna play?

 - Lastly, if you’ve missed this intake, get a headstart and head to the roller discos now… we’ll see you there.

-If you have any questions that aren’t answered above or on the Facebook event, feel free to ask and we’ll reply ASAP.
+If you have any questions that aren’t answered above, feel free to ask and we’ll reply ASAP.

 We’re looking forward to skating with you all… and when you’re good and ready hitting you all too!